 Sign in to your MyWestern account and in the Self-Service Menu, choose For Students.
 This will open a drop-down menu on which you need to choose My Financial Aid., Review My Financial Aid.
 In your financial aid Award Letter you will see what you have been awarded for the year and the criteria for maintaining the award.
 After you have viewed your aid award letter, go to "Accept-Reject FA Awards."
 Here, you may choose which awards to accept and which to reject.

 If accepting a loan, you will need to complete the Entrance Counseling and Master Promissory Note.
+Starting Summer 2021, students will also be required to complete the Annual Student Loan Acknowledgement every academic year.
 These links are also located on this page.
 It will transfer you to the FAFSA site, so you will need your FAFSA ID to log in and complete this process.
 Loans will not be processed without these two steps being completed.